German documentary on Murnau photos

 From : http://archiver.rootsweb.com/th/read/POLAND-ROOTS/1998-02/0887458351

-OFLAG VIIA in Murnau at the end of the war.
-It is my understanding
+POW held at OFLAG VIIA in Murnau at the end of the war.
+It is

 And thanks to the 12th!